 This team was known for several firsts:

-- The only AFL or NFL champion to finish #1 offensively and defensively
+- The 2nd Super Bowl champion to finish #1 offensively and defensively

 - The first Super Bowl where the participants faced each other during the season.